 “Of course, Professor.”
 Charlie tapped a microphone.
 “Commander Bojack, Team Zephyr is cleared for take-off.”

 The blue torso shot from the crater on a column of clouds.
 In lunar gravity it floated like a leaf and used puffs of exhaust from its engine-hips to ease its landing near the command center.
 The exhaust surrounded it until Daisuke, pilot of the Zephyr’s left arm, swept it away.
 Princess Lucia, in the robot’s sculpted muscular chest, switched on her audio communication.
 “How’s my landing, Professor?”

 “Excellent, Princess.”
 Akayama leaned over Charlie to reach her microphone.
 “In the Zephyr’s chest you control not just the main engines, but also the Zephyr’s greatest weapon: the Super Heart Beam.
 Sometimes it is the only weapon which can repel the Hurricane—but its strain on the central pilot is immense.
 When Bojack piloted the chest he could withstand firing the Super Heart Beam only once a week.
 I understand he has taught you everything he knows.
 Are you prepared, Lucia?”

 “Yes ma’am!”
 The Zephyr hovered on hip-steam and rotated away from the command center before settling back down.
 “Bojack, Daisuke, transfer power, please!”

 “Transferring power,” said Daisuke.

 “You’ve got this, Princess,” said Bojack.

 As the Zephyr hummed Akayama walked to the window.
-She watched blue energy crackle in the creases of the metal skin, from the Zephyr’s head and left arm to its chest.
+She watched blue energy crackle in the creases of the metal skin, from the Zephyr’s head and left arm into its chest.
 “I knew Lucia would be the perfect pilot the moment I laid eyes on her,” she said to Charlie.
 “To fire the Super Heart Beam requires embodying the ideals the Zephyr represents.
-As the daughter of the Ruler of Earth, Princess Lucia knows what it means to stand for humanity.
+As the daughter of the Ruler of Earth, the Princess knows what it means to stand for humanity.
 To protect the Milky Way at any cost!”

 “Professor,” said Charlie, “look at the neck!”